 As always, when adding a teen driver to your policy, understand that if your child is in an accident, it is the parents’ assets – such as savings, investments, retirement accounts, home equity and future incomes – that are at risk in the event of a liability claim.

-Myles Holley, property and casualty product specialist with Barnum Financial Group, says parents should inquire about an umbrella policy.
+Myles Holley, property and casualty product specialist with Barnum Financial Group, says parents should also inquire about an umbrella policy.

 “While you have to maintain certain liability limits to qualify for this policy, and it carries an additional out-of-pocket cost, the amount of benefit you would receive in the event you use this policy would far outweigh any additional premium cost,” Holley says.